Since the fall of 2008 I've been a certified partner of Infusionsoft.

 That being said, I'd give Ontraport an A for multi-media integration and Infusionsoft a B-.

-The drag and drop functionality of the Campaign Builder is just easy to use and it's where you'll spend the bulk of your time.
+The drag and drop functionality of the Campaign Builder is super-easy to use and it's where you'll spend the bulk of your time as you build out your marketing automation in Infusionsoft.

-Ontraport, on the other hand, feels a lot like Infusionsoft's "Legacy" platform before the Campaign Builder was released.
+Ontraport, before their 5.0 release in 2017, felt a lot like Infusionsoft's "Legacy" platform before the Campaign Builder was released.

-While Infusionsoft has some messy steps with adding payments, adding Companies, etc., the Campaign Builder is just the heart and soul of your sales and marketing automation so I have to give Infusionsoft an A+ in this area and Ontraport gets a B-.
+Now they both have an easy-to-use Campaign Builder to build out your marketing automation so I have to give Infusionsoft an A+ in this area and Ontraport now gets an A+ as well.

 - Monday thru Thursday - 6:00am – 12:00am PST (Infusionsoft, please take note of later phone support!)